Using the Bathing Water Quality Application

 - Compare sites – comparative table that shows key data for all bathing waters selected

-- Pollution Forcast History – history of Pollution Risk Forecasts for all bathing waters selected
+- PRF history – history of Pollution Risk Forecasts for all bathing waters selected

-- Abnormal Situation History – history of Abnormal situations for all bathing waters selected.
+- Pollution incidents history – history of pollution incidents for all bathing selected.

 - Sample History – History of sample results.
 Shows bacterial concentration charts and data table for all of the selected bathing waters (as for individual bathing waters above) if 20 or fewer bathing waters are selected.
 If more than 20 bathing waters are selected only the data table is shown.
 For years prior to 2015, the classifications under the 1976 Bathing Water Directive are provided above each year's graphs.
 When data is downloaded – see below – data from 1998 to 2011 (where data is available) are measures under the 1976 Bathing Water Directive, total coliform (colonies per 100ml), faecal coliform (colonies per 100ml), faecal streptococci (colonies per 100ml) and entrovirus (colonies per 100ml)